Make A Firm Decision to Stay Flexible

 If You Want Something Done Right…

-A divorce is a life changing event and it takes courage to master your emotions to sensibly and fairly negotiate a complete emotional and financial separation from someone you once loved and were intimately connected to – but the rewards are worth it.
+A divorce is a life changing event and it takes courage to master your emotions to sensibly and fairly negotiate a complete emotional and financial separation from someone you once loved and were intimately connected to but the rewards are worth it.
 We’ve seen first hand the way mediation completely changes the divorce process and how the court treats couples who are in agreement a little differently – and we would venture to say, with more respect.
-More respect because you’re entering the legal system – a system staffed with well-educated, responsible professionals – as rational, responsible adults who can manage their own personal and financial problems that are asking for the court’s blessing so they can divorce.
-Not the opposite – angry, irrational adults who can’t manage their lives who need designated hitters and a referee in a black robe like so many couples do.
+More respect because you’re entering the legal system – a system staffed with well-educated, responsible professionals – as rational, responsible adults who can manage their own personal and financial problems who are simply asking for the court’s blessing so they can divorce.
+Not the opposite – angry, irrational adults who can’t manage their lives who need designated hitters and a referee in a black robe like many couples do.

 Divorces become messy because divorcing people’s lives are often messy.
 In our opinion, people expect far too much from both their lawyers and family court judges and this is why many people wind up disappointed, angry and disgusted when their divorce is finished.
 We’ve all heard and read the stories about awful divorces.
 In the court’s defense, it would be impossible for any judge to preside over an endless parade of conflict and misery and still keep a clear, unbiased frame of mind every moment they’re on the bench.
 It’s also totally unrealistic to expect a judge to be able to understand, sort out and properly weigh everything that went on during your marriage considering all they have to go by is the snapshot that is your divorce paperwork.
 Another, equally important thing you should consider is this: